Armored Personnel Carrier M75.

 Top

-The larger metal fuel tank is shown here with the personnel compartment floor panels removed.
-(Picture from TM 9-7418 C2 Armored Full Tracked Personnel Carrier M75.)
+One of the rubber fuel tanks is shown here in the process of being removed through the fuel tank cover opening.
+(Picture from TM 9-7418 C2 Operation and Organizational Maintenance Armored Full Tracked Personnel Carrier M75.)

 Top